johannesjh/favagtk/README.md

 * Makes it easy to install and use fava and beancount.

-* No messing in the commandline, no python virtualenvs  - a convenient way to open and edit beancount files as in any other desktop application.
+* Simple installation using flatpak, no messing in the commandline  - a convenient way to open and edit beancount files as in any other desktop application.

 * Built using GTK and webkit, packaged as flatpak application.